kgaughan/sites/sites/mirrors.talideon.com/docs/articles/kalabax.md

 An Artificial Language that Teaches the Art of Translation
 ----------------------------------------------------------

-Extracted from a lecture given in 1956 by [Kenneth L. Pike, Ph.D.]{.author} [first published in Bibliotheca Sacra Vol.
+Extracted from a lecture given in 1956 by Kenneth L. Pike, Ph.D. first published in Bibliotheca Sacra Vol.  114
-114]{.published}

 In our first lecture we emphasized the fact that a language was a grid, an emic system by means of which and through which communication takes